Sirius-Cybernetics-Corporation/KLK-3000/README.md

 Program that searches for known bluetooth devices (by MAC address) and plays a song once that device is found.

+## TODO (immediate next steps and ownership)
+  - DRG: Upload "new" multi-threading program.
+I will call it v2.x.x (as opposed to the old sequental program v1.x)
+  - Implement feature requests (see below)

 ## Getting Started

 Results may vary.
 Development and testing done using the following system: